krube37/CRD-operations-of-a-file-based-key-value-data-store-1/README.md

-Go through the accessing.py file that is attached here with in order to understand clearly how the code works and how to perform operations in this.
+Go through the accessing.py file and examples.pdf file that are attached here with in order to understand clearly how the code works and how to perform operations in this.